Alpine Classic Cols

 Road Cycling Holidays in the Alps

-- Flexible itinerary to suit mixed ability groups with optional extras for those looking for a challenge
+- Flexible itinerary to suit mixed ability groups; optional extra climbs each day for those looking for more of a challenge

 - Comfortable and friendly 2 and 3* hotels with local cuisine geared to cyclists

-- Excellent support from 2 customised support vans and 2 experienced, proactive guides focused on making your holiday the best it can be
+- Exceptional support from two customised support vans and two expert, proactive and fun guides, focused on making your holiday the best it can be

 Days on the bike